CSaratakij/MainBlog/content/projects/Doppelganger.md

 Checkpoint is just a trigger, similar to the camera trigger.

-Since the game doesn't have much data to save, All of the data that need to be in the save at first will store in the memory
+Since the game doesn't have much data to save, All of the data that need to be in the save at first will store in the memory.

 Once player hit checkpoint, it'll serialize the data into the persistent data path.
 The path itself depends on the platform.